Vorderasiatisches Museum Berlin

 What’s the best time to visit?

-Weekdays, particularly in the mornings, tend to be less crowded, making it an ideal time for a more intimate experience.
+Weekdays, particularly in the morning, are generally less crowded, allowing for a more relaxed experience.

 Is it wheelchair accessible?